yannikkellerde/yannikkellerde/README.md

 Unschuld schützt vor Strafe nicht.
 If a person never contradicts himself, it must be that he says nothing.
 Philosopher (derogatory)
+Karl Marx failed to consider that we're all going to be balls of light in a few years.

 [What Searle's Chinese room misses](https://yannikkeller.substack.com/p/what-searles-chinese-room-misses)